camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     + If center to edge of text field
         - 15 mils

     Also make sure you align the Field text accordingly so that when it expands it doesn't overlap with the symbol.

+* (10) Part meta-data.
+    + (i) Description field: describe the component, free-form (no rules)
+    + (iv) Keywords: Choose the keywords (space separated) that will help you find the components from the library chooser.

 ## 5. Footprint Library Naming Conventions (Land Pattern Naming Conventions)
 ---